-The story of Panzanello begins in far 1427, a year which also represents the beginning of a constant search for improvement.
-In 1436 Franciesco Pacifiers D'Ugolino he had the brilliant idea of selecting the upstream grapes and reusing the seeds of the best grapes to ensure that the soil continued to give better and better fruit.
-Near Panzano in Chianti, a small village of farmers dedicated to vineyards and olives.
+The history of Panzanello begins way back in 1427, a year that also represents the beginning of a constant search for improvement.
+In 1436 Francesco Ciucci D'Ugolino had the ingenious idea of selecting the grapes upstream and reusing the seeds of the best grapes to ensure that the land continued to bear ever better fruit.
+Near Panzano in Chianti, a small village of peasants dedicated to vineyards and olives.

-In 1964 the Panzanello property was bought by Anna Maria Sommaruga who decided to spend six months a year in her country house.
+In 1964 the Panzanello property was purchased by Anna Maria Sommaruga who decided to spend six months of the year in her country house.

-In 1965 the work on the house and in the vineyards was finished.
+In 1965 the work on the house and in the vineyards was completed.

-Andrea Sommaruga, the grandson, moved to Panzanello in 1994.
+Andrea Sommaruga, the nephew, moved to Panzanello in 1994.

 His adventure as a winemaker began.